profbear/pipeprofen/README.md

 **Run a bash shell command on the selected lines.**

 Execute a bash process that pipes the selected lines as if they were an input file, same as **stdin**, through a custom bash shell command.
 The output from the process replaces the selection with **stderr** and **stdout**.
 Works with multiple carets by piping each selection region separately into their own process.
 Also works with no carets.

 **General usage instructions**
+Invoke with
+<kbd>ctrl</kbd><kbd>alt</kbd><kbd>shift</kbd><kbd>x</kbd>,
-Invoke with ctrl\-alt\-shift\-x, or by selecting text and right-click the editor to show the context menu.
+or by selecting text and right-click the editor to show the context menu.
 The menu item is called **Pipe selected text to bash**.
 When no lines are selected, use the keyboard shortcut to open the bash argument window.

 **Demo**
 ![example](https://i.imgur.com/yajQkJf.gif)